RRFSx/rrfs-workflow_beta/README.md

 Go to the ${expdir}, use `./run_rocoto.sh` to run the experiment

 ### tips
 1. The workflow depends on the environmental variables.
-If your environment defines and exports rrfs2-workflow environmental variables in an unexpected way or your environment is corrupt, the setup step may fail or generate unexpected results.
+If your environment defines and exports rrfs-workflow environmental variables in an unexpected way or your environment is corrupt, the setup step may fail or generate unexpected results.
 Check the `rrfs.xml` file before `run_rocoto.sh`.
 Starting from a fresh terminal will solve the problem.
 2. You may export variables as follows to skip step 5 in section 2 (i.e. vi config/config.jet):
 ```
 export RESERVATION="rrfsens"